ismaelucky342/code_env_tools/README.md

-git-push-all     # Pushes your changes to all remote branches git-tree         # Displays the commit history in a tree format git-info         # Shows available Git utils aliases and descriptions git-utils-uninstall # Uninstalls all Git utils and removes aliases
+git-push-all     # Pushes your changes to all remote branches git-tree         # Displays the commit history in a tree format git-info         # Shows available Git utils aliases and descriptions git-purge # Uninstalls all Git utils and removes aliases
 ```